 This meatloaf recipe—which originally came from Matt and Ted Lee’s sister, Caroline, who made it all the time when the South Carolina siblings lived together in Harlem—definitely falls under the tastes even better as leftovers food category.
 Ground beef and sweet Italian sausage are mixed with dill pickle relish, parsley, onion, Worcestershire, Tabasco, and ketchup; patted into a free-form loaf; and baked.
 Halfway through cooking, the loaf is coated with a Tabasco, Worcestershire, and ketchup mixture for a spicy, sweet glaze.
 Serve with a heap of mashed potatoes or turn it into a killer meatloaf sandwich.

-8 ounces uncooked sweet Italian sausage, casings removed
+- 8 ounces uncooked sweet Italian sausage, casings removed

-1 medium yellow onion, grated on the large holes of a box grater (about 3/4 cup), excess liquid discarded
+- 1 medium yellow onion, grated on the large holes of a box grater (about 3/4 cup), excess liquid discarded

-1 slice sourdough or white bread, torn into rough 1/4-inch pieces (about 1/2 cup)
+- 1 slice sourdough or white bread, torn into rough 1/4-inch pieces (about 1/2 cup)

-1/2 cup finely chopped fresh Italian parsley
+- 1/2 cup finely chopped fresh Italian parsley

 - 1/4 cup dill pickle relish

-1 large egg, lightly beaten
+- 1 large egg, lightly beaten

-3 medium garlic cloves, finely chopped
+- 3 medium garlic cloves, finely chopped

-1/2 teaspoonkosher salt
+- 1/2 teaspoon kosher salt